A 184-Foot Asteroid Just Shot Past Earth At Nearly 15,000 MPH

 Data from NASA’s Center for Near-Earth Object Studies (CNEOS) indicates that the asteroid is at least 82 feet wide and can be up to 183.7 feet across.
 The size estimate places 2019 QE1 somewhat on the smaller side compared to some of the massive asteroids that have flown past Earth in the last couple of months.
 Nevertheless, the space rock is still large enough to be monitored by the JPL.

 Asteroid 2019 QE1 swooped in for its close approach to Earth in the late hours of the afternoon.
 Barreling through space at nearly 15,000 mph, the rock shot past Earth at 5:39 p.m.
-ET on September 5, passing at a safe distance of 3.1 million miles of the planet’s surface.
+ET on September 5, passing at a safe distance of 3.1 million miles from the planet’s surface.
 To put that into perspective, that’s a little over 13 times the distance to the moon.

 Interestingly enough, this was the asteroid’s first-ever trip through our corner of the solar system.
 The rock won’t return for a long time, wandering the void of space for more than 80 years before it will cruise by Earth again in 2105.